Air India plane crashes in Kerala after skidding off the runway

-An Air India Express plane crashed in the South Indian state of Kerala after skidding off the runway while landing at Kozhikode Calicut International Airport, CNN News 18 reports.
+An Air India Express plane crashed in the South Indian state of Kerala after skidding off the runway and breaking into two while landing at Kozhikode Calicut International Airport, CNN News 18 reports.

 A pilot and two passengers have died in the incident, according to CNN News 18.